SafuGit/GardenHub/README.md

 - https://safu-a10.web.app/
 ## Description
 A platform for gardening enthusiasts to share tips, find local gardeners, ask plant care questions, post or join gardening events, and connect over shared interests like composting, hydroponics, balcony gardens, etc.

+## Features
+- **TIP SHARING**: Share tips with Others
+- **CRUD FUNCTIONALITIES**: Use crud to Create, Update & Delete tips and many more things.
+- **FIREBASE AUTH**: Authentication made possible through Firebase.

+## Tech Stack
+Frontend: React, React Router, DaisyUI, TailwindCSS.
+Backend: NodeJS, Express, MongoDB, Firebase

+## How to Run/Deploy
+- Clone this github repository to your local machine.
+- Run "npm install" first to install all the packages.
+- Run "npm run dev" to run the app in development mode.
+- Run "npm run build" to build the app, The build will be in the dist folder.
+You can preview with "npm run preview".

 ## Packages Used

 ```